J. William Fulbright: Eisenhower administration and conflict with Joe McCarthy

-Fulbright was an early opponent of Senator Joseph McCarthy of Wisconsin, an ardent albeit reckless anti-communist.
+Fulbright was an early opponent of Senator Joseph McCarthy of Wisconsin, an ardent avowed anti-communist.
 Fulbright viewed McCarthy as an anti-intellectual, demagogue, and a major threat to American democracy and world peace.
 Fulbright was the only senator to vote against an appropriation for the Permanent Subcommittee on Investigations in 1954, which was chaired by McCarthy.

 After Republicans gained a Senate majority in the 1952 elections, McCarthy became chairman of the Senate Committee on Government Operations.
 Fulbright was initially resistant to calls, like that of his friend William Benton of Connecticut, to openly oppose McCarthy.
 Though sympathetic toward Benton, who was among those Senators defeated in 1952 by anti-communist sentiment, Fulbright followed Senate Minority Leader Lyndon B. Johnson's lead in refraining from criticism.
 Fulbright was alarmed by McCarthy's attack on the Voice of America (VOA) and the United States Information Agency, the latter agency then supervising educational exchange programs.

 Fulbright broke from Johnson's party line in summer 1953, following the State Department withdrawal of a fellowship for a student whose wife was suspected of communist affiliation and a Senate Appropriations Committee hearing which appeared to put the Fulbright Program at stake.
 In this hearing, McCarthy aggressively questioned Fulbright, whom he frequently referred to as "Senator Halfbright", over the composition of the board clearing students for funding and on a policy that bars communists and their sympathizers from receiving appointments as lecturers and professors.
 Fulbright stated that he had no such influence over the board.
 After McCarthy insisted to be authorized to release statements of some Fulbright Program students both praising the communist form of government and condemning American values, Fulbright countered that he was willing to submit thousands of names of students who had praised the US and its way of government in their statements.
 The encounter was the last time McCarthy made a public assault on the program.
 The leading historian and original Fulbright Program board member Walter Johnson credited Fulbright with preventing the program from being ended by McCarthyism.